Americans are demanding more: Desired salary for new jobs now nearly $79,000

 Americans’ salary expectations for a new job rose in July to the highest level since March 2014, when the New York Federal Reserve started tracking this data.

 Wages have been a focal point in the Fed’s fight against inflation.
-In June, Fed Chairman Jerome Powell said taming wage inflation was an important part of getting inflation down to its 2% goal.
+In June, Fed Chairman Jerome Powell said taming wage inflation was an important part of getting inflation down to the central bank's 2% goal.
 July’s consumer price index was 3.2%, up from 3% in June.

-There’s definitely a gap between the $78,645 annually that people want to get paid to switch jobs and the average $69,475 people received over the past four months, the NY Fed said.
-Despite the difference though, employees were still doing much better than the $60,764 they received a year ago.
+There’s definitely a gap between the $78,645 a year that people want to get paid to switch jobs and the average $69,475 people received over the past four months, the New York Fed said.
+Despite the difference, employees were doing much better than the average $60,764 they earned a year ago.

 How does wage growth fuel inflation?

 If businesses’ expenses grow with higher wages, they’ll often raise prices to accommodate that.
-As prices rise, workers will demand higher wages to help them keep up spending, and so on.
+As prices rise, workers will demand higher wages to help them keep up spending.
 This cycle is what economists call the “wage-price spiral.”

 “Wages will continue to increase,” Powell said.
 “What we’re talking about is having wage increases still at a very strong level but at a level that’s consistent with 2% inflation over time.”